 Even if you have a condition such as Arthritis there are simple exercises you can do to keep as agile as possible.
 Doing crossword puzzles, games and keeping socially active are superb ways to keep mentally active too and can help prevent the onset of Dementia.
 So keep as active as possible even interacting with family using services such as Skype can really help you retain those feelings of being socially included with friends and family.

 As we get older we are prone to falling over, in fact 50% of people over 75 fall over each year.
 The important thing to remember is that if you fall, its vital to get assistance within one hour to prevent long term repercussions from the fall.
 Technology can play a huge part in helping you stay safe in your own home.
-For example, the Telecare24 fall sensor is a really effective way to ensure help is on hand 24 hours a day should you need it.
-The fall sensor has been designed to look stylish and doesn’t stigmatize like other fall sensors.
+For example, the Telecare24 fall alarm is a really effective way to ensure help is on hand 24 hours a day should you need it.
+The fall sensor has been designed to look stylish and doesn’t stigmatise like other fall sensors.
 If you fall, the sensor activates a call to the care team at Telecare24 who will then get you any help you need.
 The peace of mind it can bring both to you and your loved ones can be immensely helpful.